 In these situations, a defense attorney would try to compile any available video (surveillance, dashcam, or smartphone) as well as any eyewitness testimony in an effort to show that the defendant never sped.
 If the prosecutor's evidence is too weak to sustain a conviction, the charge should be dropped.

 Note that it is rarely necessary to extensively litigate a speeding ticket charge in order to get a charge reduction or dismissal.
 Most prosecutors are willing to lessen the charge without much negotiation as long as the driver does not have a criminal history.

-Driving too fast in Nevada is a moving violation that carries demerit points.
-But in the following circumstances, exceeding the speed limit during daylight hours in rural areas is a non-moving violation carrying only a $25 fine and no demerit points.
+Driving too fast in Nevada is normally a moving violation that carries demerit points.
+But driving slightly over the speed limit in rural areas during daylight hours is a non-moving violation carrying only a $25 fine and no demerit points.
 Specifically, speeding is a non-moving violation in the following circumstances: